 Slip collars don’t have a traditional buckle closure.
-They are designed as a loop.
+They are designed as a sliding or "slip" loop.
 One end of the collar is strung through the ring on the other end.
-A leash can then be easily attached.
+The leash of your choice can then be easily attached to the sliding ring.

 How to Use

 Thanks to their similar design, the process for outfitting your dog with a slip lead or collar is the same.
-Slip it over your dog’s head and position the ring at the back – scruff – of their neck.
+Slip it over your dog’s head and position the slip ring at the back – scruff – of their neck.

-When your dog pulls on the leash, the collar will tighten.
+When your dog pulls, the slip collar or slip lead will tighten.
 You should then give a quick, firm tug sideways on the leash and immediately release for correction.
 Do not continue pulling as this will continue squeezing your dog's neck and choke them.

-The pressure from the collar becoming more snug makes the dog uncomfortable, but doesn’t cause any harm.
+The pressure from the slip lead or collar becoming more snug around their neck gets their attention but doesn’t cause any harm.
 This pressure discourages the dog from pulling on the leash.
 With enough consistent training, your dog will learn to walk calmly beside you.

 - With a stopper tab (to ensure the collar doesn’t get too loose)

 - With a handle

 If you’re having a "ruff" time training your pup to walk nicely on a leash, a slip collar or lead may just be the solution you’ve been looking for.
 With consistent training and regular walks, you can teach your dog that pulling or lunging on the leash is negative behavior.
 Soon enough, taking walks will be a pleasure for both of you.
 Check out dogIDs' selection of slip leads and slip collars.

 To learn about other types of collars and how to find the best fit for your dog, read our blog on choosing the right collar for your dog.